 (b) This Agreement, the Underlying Master Agreements and Transactions thereunder, and any rights therein, including, without limitation, rights to amounts payable to a Party thereunder, may be assigned or otherwise transferred without consent of the non-assigning Parties as security only if the assignment or other transfer is made without relieving the assigning Party from liability thereunder and expressly subject and subordinate to this Agreement.

-(c) This Agreement, the Underlying Master Agreements and Transactions thereunder, and any rights to amounts payable to a Party thereunder, shall not be assigned by any Enron Party or any Counterparty Party without the prior written consent of Counterparty Party or Enron Party, respectively, which consent may be given or withheld at the sole discretion of the non-assigning Party, except (i) as expressly set forth herein and (ii) pursuant to a consolidation or amalgamation with, or merger with or into, or transfer of all or substantially all its assets to, another entity (but without prejudice to any other right or remedy under any Underlying Master Agreement).
+(c) This Agreement, the Underlying Master Agreements and Transactions thereunder, and any rights to amounts payable to a Party thereunder, shall not be assigned by any Enron Party or any Counterparty Party without the prior written consent of Counterparty Party or Enron Party, respectively, which consent may be given or withheld at the sole discretion of the non-assigning Party, except (i) as expressly set forth herein and (ii) pursuant to a consolidation or amalgamation with, or merger with or into, or transfer of all or substantially all of its assets to,another entity (but without prejudice to any other right or remedy under any Underlying Master Agreement)., provided that such transfer or assignment is expressly subject and subordinate to this Agreement.

 (d) Any purported assignment or other transfer that is not in compliance herewith shall be void.